CletusReji/emotion-recognition/README.md

 ## Overview

-EmoVision is a real-time emotion detection system that uses deep learning techniques to identify human emotions with reasonable accuracy from facial expressions.

-EmoVision uses Computer Vision (OpenCV and MediaPipe) and a Convolutional Neural Network (CNN) trained on the FER2013 dataset to classify emotions from facial expressions.
+EmoVision is a real-time emotion detection system that uses Computer Vision (OpenCV and MediaPipe) and a Convolutional Neural Network (CNN) trained on the FER2013 dataset to classify human emotions with reasonable accuracy from facial expressions.

 The system works on live webcam input and shows a bounding box around the detected face with the predominant emotion (calculated over a sliding window for stability), along with the confidence percentage.
 Users can also capture snapshots with predicted labels.